GeorgeBatch/introduction_to_sl_with_r/README.md

 **Official Page:** http://faculty.marshall.usc.edu/gareth-james/ISL/code.html.

+**Disclaimer:** this is not the official code repository for the book.
+The official code is freely available from this [web page](http://faculty.marshall.usc.edu/gareth-james/ISL/code.html).

-This repository contains the code, which is mostly copied from the book "An Introduction to Statistical Learning, with applications in R"  (Springer, 2013) with permission from the authors: G. James, D. Witten,  T. Hastie and R. Tibshirani.
-It also contains the book freely available from through [here](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).
+This repository contains the code (not allof it), which is mostly copied from the book "An Introduction to Statistical Learning, with applications in R"  (Springer, 2013) with permission from the authors: G. James, D. Witten,  T. Hastie and R. Tibshirani.
+I copied the code from the book while going through the labs.

-Code was mostly copied from the book and sometimes modified. **Note:** code is freely available from the official [web page](http://faculty.marshall.usc.edu/gareth-james/ISL/code.html).
+This repository also contains the book freely available through [this link](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).